shreetanu/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple and easy Tic Tac Toe using JavaScript
+A simple and easy Tic-Tac-Toe using JavaScript